 This article’s primary objective is to find if this is an isolated situation or if more Model 3 units present rust in their seat structures.
 If you have a Tesla Model 3, check your seat structure.
 Opening the fabric zipper may be the easiest way to do so.
 Is there rust behind it?
 If there is, take pictures and get in touch with us.

 We would also like to know who is Tesla’s seat supplier.
 According to this 2017 article from Reuters, Tesla builds them itself.
 But is that still valid?
 Are Tesla Model 3 seats built in house?

 Gallery: Finnish Goods Inspection Finds Tesla Model 3’s Paint Is Soft And Thin

 This is not the first issue the Tesla Mode 3 presents.
 It has a fragile paint in some units and it recently presented rust problems on its left A-pillar.
 Tesla has fixed this last one for free in at least one situation and we hope this to become a common practice.
 Especially because, according to Consumer Reports, these problems are becoming less frequent.

 If this rust issue on the seats is widespread, that is another situation Tesla will have to handle quickly to preserve the car's reputation.
 It has recently presented a meaningful improvement in reliability, from 24 points to 59 points in Consumer Reports' Reliability Survey.

-We’ll wait for more cases to reach any conclusion.
+We waited for more cases to reach a conclusion.
 Although we have no idea how the videomaker uses his car, it is clear the backrest structure does not have proper protection against corrosion.
-The question now is how many more cars apart from his Model 3 have the same issue.
-Help us find that out.
+The question was how many more cars apart from his Model 3 have the same issue.
+Al Steier, from Munro & Associates, helped us find that out: check here.